ninahonyango/Packet-Capture-Analysis/README.md

 #### 🔍 Inferences:

-Sensitive File Transfers: The filenames ```secret.txt``` and ```confidential.pdf``` suggest the file contents might be sensitive.
+Sensitive File Transfers - The filenames ```secret.txt``` and ```confidential.pdf``` suggest the file contents might be sensitive.
 This could be a red flag in a security audit.

-Unencrypted Protocol: FTP is being used, which transmits data in cleartext, including file contents, commands, and possibly credentials.
+Unencrypted Protocol - FTP is being used, which transmits data in cleartext, including file contents, commands, and possibly credentials.
 This poses a major security risk, especially for sensitive files.

-Potential Insider Threat or Unauthorized Activity: If this packet capture was taken during an investigation such as a brute-force attempt, these uploads could indicate data exfiltration attempts.
+Potential Insider Threat or Unauthorized Activity - If this packet capture was taken during an investigation such as a brute-force attempt, these uploads could indicate data exfiltration attempts.

 #### 🛡️ Security Concerns Highlighted: